leukeleu/django-hidp/packages/hidp/docs/templates.md

 This template extends `base.html` and is used for all post-login pages.
 It does not add anything over the base template and is only provided as an extension point.

+### base_invalid_link.html

+When a user accesses a page through a link that is no longer valid an error message is shown.
+To customize this message and the layout of the error page on a global basis, override this template.

+This template extends `base_pre_login.html`.
+All cases that may result in an invalid link also have a dedicated template that extends this template.
+These templates are noted in the per-page documentation below.

 ---

 ## Inclusion templates